Home

 • Personal Loan - Minimum monthly payment of $200

-After the first two months the first debt, credit card #1, would be totally paid off with the snowball method.
+After the first two months the first bill, credit card #1, would be totally paid off with the snowball method.
 Here are the balances remaining after these first two months.

 • Credit Card #2 - Balance of $448